-- The term for all Innovation grants is one (1) year. - There is no limit in the amount of funding requests; however, approved funding amounts may be different than the funding request depending on the total number of applications approved for funding, and an applicant's past performance history. - To be considered eligible, programs funded under Innovation must be distinct and separate from other programs of the nonprofit applicant. - Applicants must be able to demonstrate adequate staffing capacity to successfully implement and operate program. - Household incomes of individuals or families assisted by Home4Good funding may not exceed 80% of Area Median Income. - Applicants are required to register with Housing Alliance DE and provide data on clients served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funds.
+- The term for all Innovation grants is one (1) year. - Applicants must be able to demonstrate adequate staffing capacity to successfully implement and operate proposed program. - To be considered eligible, Innovation program must be distinct and separate from other programs of the nonprofit applicant. - Applicants must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - If applicable, household income of individuals or families assisted by Home4Good funding may not exceed 80% of the Area Median Income. - Applicants are required to register with Housing Alliance DE and report in CMIS on households served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funds.